arunkjoyson/GroupProjectGroup10/README.md

 Event Planning: Create a tool for organizing and promoting community events.

 ## Problem 1: No Volunteer or Staff Coordination Features
-Most event tools focus on attendee registration and promotion, but they lack features for managing internal teams — such as assigning volunteers, tracking staff availability, and handling last-minute changes, which leads to confusion, missed tasks, and poor coordination.
+Most event tools focus on attendee registration and promotion, but they lack features for managing internal teams which leads to confusion, missed tasks, and poor coordination.
 (Eventbrite, 2023)

 ### Requirement 1: The system should allow organizers to manage volunteer/staff roles clearly.